-Whether you’re a novice birder or a twitcher — committed bird-watcher — you’ll find plenty of birds that find our coast a winter paradise.
+Whether you’re a novice birder or a twitcher — committed bird-watcher — you’ll find plenty of birds that find our coast a year-round paradise.

 Another piece of the Great Florida Birding trail spans the Gulf Islands National Seashore, a beautiful national park made up of ribbons of barrier islands from Mississippi to Destin.
 The Pensacola area features Fort Pickens on the tip of Santa Rosa Island, along with the Santa Rosa Area between Pensacola Beach and Navarre Beach.
 In these areas, the seashore hosts the migratory piping plovers.